prasanthrangan/hyprdots/README.md

 ## HyprWorld,

 Arch Linux config for Hyprland.
-Its has parts for mature projects, various dots and custom tweaks for a better experince on Nvidia Laptops.
+Its has parts from mature projects, various dots and custom tweaks for a better experince on Nvidia Laptops.

-Supports Grub and systemd-boot with Plymouth and secureboot added.
+Supports Grub and systemd-boot
+Added Custom apps in waybar
+Plymouth and secureboot added

+**Todo:**
+Add theme change options buttons to system menu and remove from waybar create a minimal App Launcher theme

 Thanks to  [prasanthrangan](https://github.com/prasanthrangan) and [JaKooLit](https://github.com/JaKooLit/) for the base.
 Thanks to [myyc](https://gist.github.com/myyc/) for arch install guidance.